 One of the townspeople heard the sounds of a struggle coming from the direction where Hylas had just wandered, and rushed over to tell Heracles.
 “Hylas has gone to the sacred spring, but robbers have attacked him and are carrying him off, or beasts are tearing him to pieces,” he wailed.
 “I heard his cry!”

-At this, Heracles rushed off into the forest on the trail of his friend.
+At this, Heracles ran into the forest on the trail of his friend.
 Yet when he arrived at the spring he could find no trace of Hylas.
-Assuming that his friend had indeed been carried off by robbers, he set off to find him, neglecting even to tell the other heroes where he was going.
-He would wander for months over the land, fruitlessly, before finally making his way back to Greece alone.
-The loss of Hylas became the first taste of true sorrow to encroach upon the heretofore charmed life of Greece’s greatest hero.
-It would not, alas, be the last.
+Assuming that the youth had indeed been carried off by robbers, he set off to find him, neglecting even to tell the other heroes where he was going.
+He wandered fruitlessly for months over the land before finally making his way back to Greece alone.
+His sorrow at the loss of Hylas would not be the last of its kind that he would know.
 For, just as Zeus had once promised him at Delphi, his life would be marked by as much tragedy as triumph.

 The rest of the Argonauts waited on Heracles for twelve more days before reluctantly sailing on without him.
 They next made landfall near the city of Salmydessus, on the easternmost coast of Thrace at the mouth of the strait known as the Bosphorus.
 Not even the Argonauts dared to enter the Bosphorus proper because of the Clashing Rocks at its narrowest point: these being a pair of huge cliffs that came together to crush any ship which attempted to pass between them.